orientechnologies/orientdb-docs/internals/Web-Server.md

 Look also: [Clickjacking on WikiPedia](https://en.wikipedia.org/wiki/Clickjacking) and  [Clickjacking on OWASP](https://www.owasp.org/index.php/Clickjacking)

-OrientDB allows to disable Clickjacking by setting the additional header `X-FRAME-OPTIONS` to `DENY` in all the HTTP response.
+You can disable clickjacking in OrientDB by setting the additional header `X-FRAME-OPTIONS` to `DENY` in all the HTTP responses.

 To enable it, set a couple of additional headers in `orientdb-server-config.xml` under the HTTP listener XML tag: